Ving Rhames: 1985–1989: Early television and film appearances

+1990–1999: Breakout roles

+During the 1990s, Rhames' theatrical film appearances included George in Adrian Lyne's psychological horror Jacob's Ladder (1990), and Wes Craven's comedy horror film The People Under the Stairs (1991) as Leroy.
+Also in 1991, he played Frank McRae, the master chief petty officer in John Milius' Vietnam war film Flight of the Intruder.
+As Secret Service agent Duane Stevensen, he watched over Kevin Kline's character in the political comedy film Dave (1993).
+He played street hustler "Little Leroy" in Tim Hunter's drama The Saint of Fort Washington (1993).

-Rhames played Dr. Peter Benton's brother-in-law on the TV medical drama ER, a recurring role he filled for three seasons.
-He played ace computer hacker Luther Stickell opposite Tom Cruise in Brian De Palma's Mission: Impossible (1996).
-In 1997, Rhames portrayed the character of Nathan 'Diamond Dog' Jones in the popular film Con Air, and Muki in the Ice Cube film Dangerous Ground.
+One of Rhames' breakout roles includes Marsellus Wallace which came in Quentin Tarantino's 1994 crime film Pulp Fiction.
+Another breakout, and recurring, role came in 1996 as ace computer hacker Luther Stickell opposite Tom Cruise in Brian De Palma's film adaptation, Mission: Impossible.
+Due to its success, Rhames reprises the character in subsequent films.
+In 1997, Rhames portrayed the character of Nathan "Diamond Dog" Jones in the popular film Con Air.

+Other film roles during the 90s include FBI Agent Omar in Kiss of Death (1995), the wisecracking bouncer/bodyguard Shad in Striptease (1996), and a starring role as West African drug dealer Muki in the action thriller Dangerous Ground (1997) with Ice Cube and Elizabeth Hurley.
+In John Singleton's 1997 historical drama Rosewood, Rhames played Mann, a veteran of WWI who is now a drifter falsely accused of assault by a white woman, eliciting a lynch mob.
+Although Rhames' character is fictional, Rosewood is based on a true story of the 1923 Rosewood massacre.
+In 1998, he played Pike in the crime thriller Body Count, and Buddy Bragg in the action comedy Out of Sight.
+He played Jesus-praising paramedic Marcus in the drama film Bringing Out the Dead (1999) directed by Martin Scorsese.

-Rhames won a Golden Globe in 1998 for Best Actor – Miniseries or Television Film in HBO's Don King: Only in America.
+On television, Rhames played Dr. Peter Benton's brother-in-law on the medical drama ER, a recurring role he filled for three seasons from 1994 to 1996.
+Rhames won a Golden Globe in 1998 for Best Actor – Miniseries or Television Film in HBO's Don King: Only in America (1997).
 At the ceremony he gave his award to fellow nominee Jack Lemmon, saying, "I feel that being an artist is about giving, and I'd like to give this to you."
 Lemmon was clearly touched by the gesture as was the celebrity audience who gave Lemmon a standing ovation.
 Lemmon, who tried unsuccessfully to give the award back to Rhames, said it was "one of the nicest, sweetest moments I've ever known in my life."
 The Hollywood Foreign Press Association announced later that they would have a duplicate award prepared for Rhames.
 That moment was #98 on E!'s 101 Awesome Moments in Entertainment.
-The New York Times lauded Rhames for the act, writing that in doing so he "demonstrated his capacity for abundant generosity."
+The New York Times lauded Rhames for the act, writing that in doing so he "demonstrated his capacity for abundant generosity".

-Rhames appeared in Striptease (1996) as the wisecracking bodyguard Shad, Jesus-praising paramedic Marcus in Bringing Out the Dead (1999), and reprised his Luther Stickell role for Mission: Impossible 2 (2000).
-He played Johnnie Cochran in American Tragedy (2000), the ex-con boyfriend of Jodie's mother in the John Singleton film Baby Boy, portrayed a gay drag queen in the television film Holiday Heart, contributed his voice for the character of Cobra Bubbles in Lilo & Stitch (2002) and the subsequent TV series, and played a stoic cop fighting zombie hordes in Dawn of the Dead (2004) and Day of the Dead (2008) remakes.
-Rhames has also appeared in a series of television commercials for RadioShack, usually performing with Vanessa L. Williams.